Why do dogs eat grass? It seems to upset dog owners to no end but I see it as a clue. One we should pay attention to.

 effectively to block bodily absorption of aflatoxin, a fungal

 contaminant found in many grains and legumes.

 mention this study because the majority of dogs are still

 eating kibble and this fungal contaminant is often

 Legumes include beans, peas, chickpeas, lentils, soybeans and of course peanuts/peanut butter,

 This could be another good answer to the why do dogs eat grass question.

 I make a note of it.
 Since the grass in my yard is never treated with pesticides, herbicides or chemical fertilizers I don't have to worry about it hurting her.

-To see my favorite, click over to my Best Dog Supplements page.
+To find the components of my NAE System, check out my Best Dog Supplements page.

 Relax and remember untreated grass won't hurt your dog.
 He eats it for a reason.